 Using 5-ft.-square excavation units, the research design calls for the use of the open-area excavation technique.
 This technique requires archaeologists to uncover a site layer by layer resulting in a detailed "snapshot" of a particular point in time.
-For a large portion of the site machine plowing created only two layers of stratigraphy (topsoil and plowzone).
-The areas directly north and east of the house is unplowed and several natural layers and associated features have been encountered.
+For most of the site machine plowing created only two layers of stratigraphy (topsoil and plowzone).
+The area in FF-18/20/22 appears unplowed and several natural layers and associated features have been encountered.
 Using trowels and shovels, excavators remove these layers in standard excavation units.